JiangWZW/Realtime-GPU-Contour-Curves-from-3D-Mesh/README.md

 ### Stroke Styles

 I removed stamping (similar to paint brush in Photoshop) style, only kept the sweeping (similar to brush path in Illustrator), since the branch for stamping is kind of messy.
+For details, see “Assets\Resources\ShaderLibrary\BrushToolBox.hlsl”

 ## Compatibility